 In NC, LIHEAP WAP funds are made available to sub-recipients for weatherization services and HARRP through Low Income Home Energy Assistance Program (LIHEAP) funds.
 LIHEAP funds utilized for weatherization activities and for HAARP are received from the North Carolina LIHEAP Block Grant Program.
-For fiscal year 2017 approximately 68% of the LIHEAP funds obtained are used for weatherization services with the remaining amount used for HARRP.
+The funding amounts are allocated to each program (i.e., LIHEAP and/or HARRP) in an Interagency Memorandum of Agreement based on annual negotiations with annual negotiations with DHHS and programmatic needs.
 Funds are allocated to sub-recipients in LIHEAP WAP and HARRP on a formula basis.
-After allocation amounts are determined and distributed to subgrantees, applications are submitted by local subrecipients to the Weatherization Assistance Program, the applications are reviewed and contracts are issued.
+After allocation amounts are determined and distributed to subgrantees, applications are submitted by local sub-recipients to the Weatherization Assistance Program, the applications are reviewed, and contracts are issued.
 Each contract identifies the operating terms and conditions which include the purpose of the agreement, period of performance, line item budget, budget amendment provisions, accounting and program records requirements, subcontractor requirements, allowable costs provisions, audit requirements, honesty and fidelity bond requirements, travel requirements, publication and publicity requirements, discrimination prohibitions, property management standards, reporting requirements, expenditure limitations, training and technical assistance requirements, and number of units to be weatherized.
 Sub-recipients are required to submit monthly financial expenditure reports and program reports during the grant period.
 Grant funds are disbursed by the state to sub-recipients on a monthly basis.
 On-site assessment visits are made to sub-recipients by state staff to examine financial records to determine compliance with federal, state, and local rules and regulations; to review programmatic documents to determine client eligibility and to evaluate the quality of the work performed on completed dwelling units.
 Correspondence summarizing the results of on-site monitoring visits is shared with sub-recipient officials.